1jour1vin

 magnum

-“The jury was captivated by the subtle, elegant bouquet, with just the right amount of dark fruit and earthy notes.
-Beautiful texture on the palate—full-bodied and voluminous—with well-defined, precise tannins, a texture somewhere between silk and velvet, and a sumptuous, harmonious finish.
-We really loved it. ” (Terre de Vins 2020) - Please note: very limited quantities!
+“The jury was captivated by the subtle, elegant bouquet on the nose—just the right amount of dark fruit and earthy aromas.
+Beautiful texture on the palate: full-bodied and voluminous, with well-defined, precise tannins; a texture somewhere between silk and velvet; and a sumptuous, harmonious finish.
+We really enjoyed it. ” (Terre de Vins 2020) - Please note: very limited quantities available!

-Buy your De Ferrand wines at the best price in a private sale!
+Buy your De Ferrand wines at the best price through a private sale!

 Rated site